Davidg5/Davidg5.github.io/index.md

 ![passholdertype](https://user-images.githubusercontent.com/36459447/47974723-e8b9fb00-e078-11e8-9fbd-74b61cf4b7a4.PNG)

+### Net change of bikes
+One of the challenges with bike sharing is that there is not a perfect balance between the arrival of bikes and departures.
+This means that if there are more departures than arrivals at a station, there will be a net decrease in the amount of bikes at that station.
+If the opposite happens, there will be too many bikes at a station and not enough places to lock them.

+Below is a depiction of stations that have a frequent deficit in bikes (green), and stations that had a surplus in bikes (red), over the period that this data was collected.

 ### Data exceptions and Anomalies

 Stations 3009 and 3039 are outliers in terms of location.
 They are both near each other,